 - Teach staff to recognize bullying and to take immediate action to stop bullying when it occurs.
 Ensure that staff members do not try to make the bully and victim work it out.
 Ideally bully and victim should be separated and the bully given consequences and the victim given support.
 School staff should emphasize to the victim that it is not your fault and you do not deserve to be treated this way and we are going to get the bullying stopped.

 - Increase staff supervision in areas where bullying occurs the most.
 The survey of students will let schools know not only the scope of the problem but the area where it most occurs.
 Survey results have often found that bathrooms, hallways and buses are the places where the most bullying occurs.

 - For more in-depth instructions, review evidenced-based bullying prevention programs listed on the U.S. Department of Education website at www.stopbullying.gov

 Here at SafeSchools, we're dedicated to making your district an even safer place to work and learn.
 No child should go to school in fear and we believe that technology can be an important part of the solution.

-The SafeSchools Online Staff Training System includes a variety of expert-authored courses dedicated to helping your staff prevent incidents of bullying, including:
+The SafeSchools Online Staff Training System includes a variety of expert-authored courses dedicated to helping your staff and students prevent incidents of bullying, including: